rsthomp/tutorial/README.md

 [conditions-img]: ./img/conditions.png

 Now go to ***Treatments*** from the navigation bar.
 A treatment is a combination of conditions.
 At the moment, we have only one condition in our design, so there is not much to do here.
 Typically, as we will see later in this tutorial, you will have more than one condition in your experiment (say, the number of following).
-For now, let's choose one of our condition values.
+For now, let's add two treatments (e.g., 1 solo and then add another treatment with small_group).

 ![treatments][treatments-img]